-- Twin mainline tunnels about 6.5 kilometres long, connecting the stub tunnels from the M4-M5 Link at Rozelle to the Warringah Freeway and to the Beaches Link mainline tunnels at Cammeray.
-The crossing of Sydney Harbour between Birchgrove and Balls Head would involve a dual, three lane, immersed tube tunnel - Surface connections at Rozelle, North Sydney and Cammeray, including direct connections to and from the Warringah Freeway, an off ramp to Falcon Street and an on ramp from Berry Street at North Sydney - Ventilation outlets and motorway facilities.
+- Twin mainline tunnels about 6.5 kilometres long, connecting the stub tunnels from the M4-M5 Link at Rozelle to the Warringah Freeway.
+The crossing of Sydney Harbour between Birchgrove and Waverton will involve tunnelling beneath Sydney Harbour to connect the northern and southern ends of the Project. - Surface connections at Rozelle, North Sydney and Cammeray, including direct connections to and from the Warringah Freeway, an off ramp to Falcon Street and an on ramp from Berry Street at North Sydney - Ventilation outlets and motorway facilities.

-Key features of the Warringah Freeway Upgrade component of the project include:
+Key features of the Warringah Freeway Upgrade component of the Project include: